-DTR is the only measurable or objective evaluation of how your bite affects your muscles and influences your symptoms.
-It differs from other bite adjustments or (equilibrations) in its high accuracy, which is needed to improve the bite and alleviate symptoms.
-Bite papers are not reliable and often the wrong spots on the tooth are adjusted.
+Disclusion time reduction treatment is the only measurable or objective evaluation of how your bite affects your muscles and influences your symptoms.
+It differs from other bite adjustments or equilibrations in its high accuracy, which improves the bite and alleviates symptoms.
+Other bite evaluations, including bite papers, are not reliable which often leads to adjustments on the wrong spots of the teeth.

-The doctor will make very minimal selective adjustments to the teeth guided by a digital computerized bite pressure sensor.
-This tells the doctor exactly where the teeth or restorations are coming together in a way that is not ideal.
-The bite is checked throughout the appointment with the digital sensor along with EMGs that will measure the activity of the muscles in the jaw.
-The treatment is typically 3 to 4 appointments spaced out over 6 weeks.
+First, patients will bite down on the bite pressure sensor.
+The sensor results display on the computer and show Dr. Oshetski exactly where the teeth or restorations are coming together in a way that is not ideal.
+He then makes very minimal adjustments guided by the computerized bite pressure sensor results.
+While Dr. Oshetski makes adjustments, he monitors the bite along with EMGs that will measure the activity of the muscles in the jaw.
+Patients will typically receive treatment during 3 to 4 appointments spaced out over 6 weeks.

 After your first treatment, symptoms begin to subside.
 After a full series of DTR adjustments, your bite will no longer experience strain by excessive and extended clenching and grinding.
 A patient’s bite now has a protective or inhibitory mechanism and does not have the tendency to clench.